 - We have our Apple TV and Roku connected via ethernet to the router, all other devices connect via our private WiFi signal.

-With five people, we have a lot of stuff to connect to the internet – here’s our list:
+With five people living, working and schooling full-time in an RV, we had a lot of stuff to connect to the internet – here’s our list:

 - 4 Laptop Computers

 - 1 iPad